Eligibility for Aid

 Satisfactory Academic Progress

-The College is required to establish minimum standards of "satisfactory academic progress" for students receiving financial aid.
-The College applies these standards to all federal, state and institutional funds.
+The University is required to establish minimum standards of "satisfactory academic progress" for students receiving financial aid.
+The University applies these standards to all federal, state and institutional funds.

 The Office of Student Financial Services will only disburse financial aid to those students who are in good academic standing and are making satisfactory progress toward completion of their degree.